Ivory plaques from the First Temple period, possibly from a throne, have been discovered in Jerusalem.

 The Israel Antiquities Authority has just announced in a communicated a rare find that sheds new light on the power and importance of Jerusalem during the time of the Kingdom of Judah.
 An assemblage of ivory plaques from the First Temple period has been unearthed in Jerusalem.
 A globally rare find, and the first of its kind to be found in the City of David.

-Incredible: a rare and magnificent collection of decorated ivory from the First Temple Period was recently discovered in Jerusalem during an archeological dig.
+Incredible: a rare and magnificent collection of decorated ivory from the First Temple Period was recently discovered in Jerusalem during an archaeological dig.

 Jerusalem: the capital of the Jewish people since 1,000 BCE.